g00mba/interview-question/README.md

 ![last commit](https://img.shields.io/github/last-commit/g00mba/interview-question?style=plastic)

+Description

+This project is an API that implements a course registration system.

+#Usage
 This is a very basic spring-boot app.
+It makes use of Java and Maven, please make sure you have them installed.
+*Build the project using mvn clean install
-Run it (using `mvn spring-boot:run`) or your favorite IDE.
+*Run it using mvn spring-boot:run or your favorite IDE.

-the template was used to develop a course registration system.
+*This project uses Lombok.
+Please install Lombok plugin in your IDE, it helps to reduce the amount of ‘infrastructural code’ *Javadoc is attached in directory /doc

 # Requirements
 A course entity has a `title`, `startDate`, `endDate`, `capacity`, and `remainingPlaces`. this code